DLR-SR/AdvancedNoise/README.md

 [Noise 0.9.0 (2015-09-07)](https://github.com/DLR-SR/AdvancedNoise/archive/v0.9.0.zip)

+## Modelica Library Award

+[Version 0.9.0](https://github.com/DLR-SR/AdvancedNoise/archive/v0.9.0.zip) of this library won the second price of the Modelica Library Award on 22 September 2015.
+We thank all our supporters for contributing to this success!
+We also congratulate the first price winner, the Modelica [Chemical](https://github.com/MarekMatejak/Chemical) library!

 ## License

 This Modelica package is free software and the use is completely at your own risk;